Etishasri/Blinkit-Grocery-Data-Interactive-Dashboard-using-Power-Bi-/README.md

 13. Which locations have the highest-rated products based on customer feedback?
 14. Is there a significant price variation in sales between different outlet sizes?
 15. What strategies can be implemented to improve sales in low-performing outlets?

--Dashboard interaction - <a href = 'https://github.com/Etishasri/Blinkit-Grocery-Data-Interactive-Dashboard-using-Power-Bi-/blob/main/Blinkit%20dashboard.png'> view Dashboard </a>
+- Dashboard interaction - <a href = 'https://github.com/Etishasri/Blinkit-Grocery-Data-Interactive-Dashboard-using-Power-Bi-/blob/main/Blinkit%20dashboard.png'> view Dashboard </a>

 ## dashboard Image
 ![Blinkit dashboard](https://github.com/user-attachments/assets/968b6b0c-8202-4fc0-aa09-fb828687e1f9)